Cindy-f/portfolio/README.md

 Java, C, R, Python, OpenCV.

 ### Education:
-Bachelor of Science and Arts, Honors, Computer Science (August 2025 - Present)
+Bachelor of Science and Arts, Honors, Computer Science (Aug 2025 - Present)
-Bachelor of Science and Arts, Honors, Mathematics (August 2023 - Present)
+Bachelor of Science and Arts, Honors, Mathematics (Aug 2023 - Present)
-Bachelor of Science, Statistics and Data Science (August 2023 - Present)
+Bachelor of Science, Statistics and Data Science (Aug 2023 - Present)

 ### Experiences:
-Jane Street Insight Program Participant (Aug 2025 – Aug 2025)
+Jane Street Insight Program Software Engineering Track Participant (Aug 2025 – Aug 2025)
 - Selected as 1 of 24 participants worldwide.
 - Learned how to use functional programming language OCaml to implement the Snake game.